 IV.
-ELA Read-Aloud
+ELA Read-Aloud (Grades 3-8)

 NS1.
-Text-to-Speech, Human Reader, or Sign Language Interpretation Accommodations for the English Language Arts Assessments.
+Human Reader or Sign Language Interpretation Accommodations for the English Language Arts Assessments.

 - a.
-Text-to-Speech is built into the testing client and requires the use of ear phones and may be administered individually or small group (preferred method). - b.
-Human Reader reads test directions, test items, and answer choices from separate test booklet and must log the test booklet serial number on the Nondisclosure Agreement (NDA).
-This is limited to small group or individualized testing - c.
+Human Reader reads test directions, test items, and answer choices from separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+This is limited to small group or individualized testing - b.
 Sign Language Interpretation may be accomplished by using a separate test booklet.